Muenster Cheese vs Raclette du Valais Cheese

 Certification

 Many cheeses have some kind of protected status that makes it so they can only be produced in a certain manner and location.
 Muenster is not a protected cheese.
-Raclette du Valais Cheese has a .
+Raclette du Valais Cheese has a GI (2011).

 Milk Type and Treatment

-Muenster Cheese is made with cow milk.
+Muenster Cheese is made with cow milk that is typically pasteurized.
 Raclette du Valais Cheese is made with cow milk that is typically raw.

 Composition and Texture

-Raclette du Valais Cheese has a 'slightly lactic', 'milky', 'mildly acidic', 'fresh butter', 'floral', 'vegetal' flavor.
+Muenster Cheese has a mild, buttery, slightly tangy taste.
+Muenster's aroma can be described as "mild, slightly milky".
+Raclette du Valais Cheese has a 'slightly lactic', 'milky', 'mildly acidic', 'fresh butter', 'floral', 'vegetal' taste.

 Appearance and Aging

-Muenster Cheese's appearance is colored pale with orange rind .
+Muenster Cheese's appearance is colored pale yellow interior, orange rind , is available in block, wheel, sliced and is aged typically 2-6 weeks .
 Raclette du Valais Cheese comes in wheel, specific to aoc standards, made in the canton of valais and has an aging period of minimum of 3-4 months, can vary based on cheesemaker .

 Rind and Rennet Type